TrellixVulnTeam/Python_Deep_Learning_Projects-KZehnder_O37Y/README.md

  Sample prediction #3      |  Sample prediction #4
 :-------------------------:|:-------------------------:
 ![alt-text-1](docs/jpegs/7_sanitizer/usage3.png "title-1") | ![alt-text-2](docs/jpegs/7_sanitizer/usage4.png "title-2")

+Use this EXCELLENT tutorial series if you want to learn how to build your own custom object detectors using Tensorflow Object Detection API: https://pythonprogramming.net/introduction-use-tensorflow-object-detection-api-tutorial/

+If you are interested in using code directly from this repository please keep in mind that certain files in the "models" folder are too large to upload onto github.
+Secondly, the Tensorflow Object Detection API only works for me when I use tensorflow==1.13.2 (pip install --upgrade tensorflow==1.13.2) and the models version that can be found here: https://github.com/tensorflow/models/archive/v1.13.0.zip

 If you want to view a standalone version of the Hand Sanitizer Clorox Wipes Detector I have created a seperate repository to do so here: https://github.com/righttrianglesrkewl3/Hand_Sanitizer_Clorox_Wipe_Detector